agnieszka19882/agnieszka19882/README.md

 Hi everyone! 👋

-I'm a manual software tester with 1.5 years of experience.
+I'm a manual software tester with over a year of experience.

 Still learning, still curious, always looking for new challenges.